Gauss's method: Algorithm

 The initial derivation begins with vector addition to determine the orbiting body's position vector.
 Then based on the conservation of angular momentum and Keplerian orbit principles (which states that an orbit lies in a two dimensional plane in three dimensional space), a linear combination of said position vectors is established.
 Also, the relation between a body's position and velocity vector by Lagrange coefficients is used which results in the use of said coefficients.
 Then with vector manipulation and algebra, the following equations were derived.
 For detailed derivation, refer to Curtis.

-NOTE: Gauss's method is a preliminary orbit determination, with emphasis on preliminary.
-The approximation of the Lagrange coefficients and the limitations of the required observation conditions (i.e., insignificant curvature in the arc between observations, refer to Gronchi for more details) causes inaccuracies.
+Gauss's method provides a preliminary orbit determination.
+The approximation of the Lagrange coefficients and the limitations of the required observation conditions (i.e., insignificant curvature in the arc between observations) cause inaccuracies.
 Gauss's method can be improved, however, by increasing the accuracy of sub-components, such as solving Kepler's equation.
 Another way to increase the accuracy is through more observations.